Afsha10/song-sieve/README.md

 _As a Spotify user_, I want to get my playlist with the tracks from Spotify into my app using the playlist URL provided by Spotify (i.e. bringing data into the app)

-_As a Song Sieve app user_, I want to be able to see the tracks in my playlist displayed in the app (i.e be able to see the playlist name, the artist names, the tracks names,...)
+_As a Spotify Playlist Sieve app user_, I want to be able to see the saved playlists displayed in the app (i.e be able to see the playlists name, the number of tracks in the playlists, may be playlist image)

 _As someone who has received a playlist_, I want to filter out types of tracks from the playlist so that I can remove tracks that I don't want